Australia and sanctions

 Online Sanctions Administration System

 As of 1 January 2020, DFAT will establish the Australian Sanctions Office.
-In early 2020, OSAS will be replaced by a new online platform – Pax – improving the process for making enquiries regarding Australian sanctions regimes and applying for sanctions permits.
+In 2020, OSAS will be replaced by a new online platform – Pax – improving the process for making enquiries regarding Australian sanctions regimes and applying for sanctions permits.
 User guides will be available to ease this transition and all existing applications will remain in OSAS until finalised.
 More information and updates will be available on this page soon.

 You may register as a user of the Online Sanctions Administration System (OSAS) to contact DFAT in relation to sanctions permits.